Stormwater Best Management

-The Stormwater Best Management Practices Program will provide a reimbursement to property owners that install stormwater best management practices that help to enhance the water quality of the stormwater runoff and/or decrease the amount of stormwater runoff that enters the stormwater drainage system.
+Through the Stormwater Best Management Practices Program, the City of Des Moines provides recommendations residents can implement to help enhance the water quality of stormwater runoff and/or decrease the amount of stormwater runoff that enters the stormwater drainage system.

-With this program, the City will reimburse 50% of the cost up to $2,000 to the property owners who meet the requirements of the program as listed in the key elements below.
+With the program, the City will reimburse 50% of the cost (up to $2,000) to the property owners who meet the requirements of the program as listed in the key elements below.
 The reimbursement for approved work will be by direct payment to the property owner in the amount of the qualifying work.

 The work must have been performed and completed between the dates of January 1, 2017, and June 30, 2023, to be eligible for the subsidy program.

 For those living outside the City of Des Moines, follow Polk Soil and Water Conservation District's #RainCampaign for information about stormwater management programs available across the metro area.
 Additional information can also be found through the Iowa Stormwater Education Partnership.

 Help your property reduce flood risk for your neighbors

 What Can You Do to Prevent Stormwater Pollution?

 - Redirect Roof Drains: Make sure the drains coming off your roof are directed into nearby gardens or other vegetated areas, not the sanitary sewer.

 - Use Phosphorous-Free Fertilizer: Purchasing and using phosphorus-free fertilizer helps reduce algae blooms as it is not a needed nutrient for central Iowa lawns.
 Phosphorus is the middle number displayed on fertilizer bags.
 (For example, 20-0-20).

 - Clean Up Pet Waste: Clean up pet waste to prevent excess nutrients and harmful bacteria from entering water bodies.